Durenlab/RegNMF/README.md

 ### Third step

-Use "SplitGroup" to assign cells(barcords) and regulations(peak - gene) to each clusters
+Use "SplitGroup" to predict raw subpoplation-specific cis-regulatory networks.
+These networks could be further refined in the next step.

 ```R
 groupName=SplitGroup(foldername=out_foldername,